How to Organize Tools on a Pegboard

 Here’s how to organize tools by size for an efficient pegboard layout:

-- Step 1: Start by hanging your largest, heaviest tools like sanders or electric drills on the bottom of your pegboard.
+- Start by hanging your largest, heaviest tools like sanders or electric drills on the bottom of your pegboard.
 Many people hang these in a row across the bottom.
 This also makes your garage safer since you don’t want heavy tools falling from the top of your pegboard.

 Tip: Popular pegboard ideas include outlining your tools with a marker once they’re in place.
 This can make it easy to keep your pegboard organized when you’re busy or returning multiple tools to your pegboard at once.

-- Step 4: Continue hanging tools by group, putting items you need less often in harder to reach places.
+- Continue hanging tools by group, putting items you need less often in harder to reach places.
 If you must put heavy items higher up on your pegboard, make sure they're secure by using more pegboard hooks or ties.

 Tip: Before you start organizing your pegboard, go through and take tools that you haven’t used in a year or more out of your “to hang” pile.
-These tools can go in a toolbox if you don’t have enough room to efficiently hang them on your pegboard.
+These tools can go in a toolbox or storage cabinet if you don’t have enough room to efficiently hang them on your pegboard.
 Doing this can also help cut down on pegboard clutter.